securepixels/securepixels/README.md

 - ⚡ Fun fact: I love gaming and I am an artist!🎨
 - My technical writing samples at: https://medium.com/@chrissyp

 ---

-## ✨ Why Cybersecurity?
-Inspired by real-world experiences with identity theft and phishing, I am passionate about safeguarding individuals and organizations.
-My technical background in software engineering gives me a unique edge as I transition into this field.

----